Harsha642/Verilog-Projects-and-Concepts/4-bit Comparator/Readme.md

 The description of the comparator in this case is achieved in a single line of code showing the efficiency of this modelling style.
 It’s a lot less typing than structural model, but will synthesize to exactly the same circuit.

-Behavioral modelling
+**BEHAVIORAL MODELLING :**

 In the Behavioral model a special block of code known as the always block is used where in the statements are sequential and not concurrent as they are outside of an always block.
 In an always block statement order matters

-BEHAVIORAL MODELLING :

 // Use procedural assignment statements ( always )
-he behavioural modelling completely depends on the truth table or behaviour of the circuit.
+The behavioural modelling completely depends on the truth table or behaviour of the circuit.
 In this modelling, we can design hardware without even knowing the components present in it, because it doesn’t care.

  module Comparator2( input [3:0] A,
                      input [3:0] B,